Black-headed duck: Feeding

 The black-headed duck feeds by diving.
 Though little information is available about its diet, a major component appears to be seeds of Scirpus californicus, and snails a minor component.

 Breeding

 The black-headed duck is unique among waterfowl; it is an obligate brood parasite.
-The female does not build a nest but lays it's eggs in the nests of other birds.
+The female does not build a nest but lays its eggs in the nests of other birds.
 Known hosts include the rosy-billed pochard (Netta peposaca), the red-fronted coot (Fulica rufifrons), and the red-gartered coot (F. armillata).
 At least 18 other species have been reported as hosts, including several other waterfowl and rail/coot species, the brown-hooded gull (Chroicocephalus maculipennis), and a few raptors.
 Unlike some cuckoos, neither the chicks nor adults destroy the eggs or kill the chicks of the host.
 In contrast with brood parasitic passerines, whose young are altricial, black-headed duck ducklings are precocial.
 After an incubation of about 25 days, the ducklings are completely independent a few hours after hatching and leave the nest.